KalebDykema/Breakout/README.md

 # Description

 A 2D game made with Javascript in which you hit a ball with a paddle, directing it to hit and destroy other balls.
-This is still in development and being made with the help of [this tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) from MDN Web Docs.
+This was partially made with the help of [this tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) from MDN Web Docs.

 # To-Do's for the author